lbi-cenargen/oil_plants/scripts/README.md

-### To run this script download the filesand execute the following command
+### To run the database preparation script download the files and execute the following command:

 ```sh